City of Evil: Background and release

-Musical changes

-When they began to write the album, Avenged Sevenfold turned to their influences for a change in style.
-The album abandons the band's metalcore sound.
-"When we started working on this record, we said, 'You know what?
-None of our favorite bands are super extreme, they just write really good melodic songs that are still heavy," said singer M. Shadows in an interview.
-The album is partially influenced by European power metal bands such as Blind Guardian, Sonata Arctica and Helloween, as well as Children of Bodom.

-M. Shadows' vocal changes

 Shadows turned to Ron Anderson, a vocal coach that had previously worked with Axl Rose and Chris Cornell.
 Shadows was specifically looking to add a more gritty, raspy tone to his voice and worked with Anderson for several months on this before City of Evil was recorded.
 This change resulted in newly established vocal contributions from each band member during live performances, and remained prevalent on every record the band has released since 2005.

 "Ron taught me how to have that grit to my voice while still having the tone.
 He brought all of that to the table and he brought that technique to my voice.
 I’ve worked with him for about a year and a half now, but I worked with him for nine months before the record," said Shadows, "I told him that I want my voice to sound different from everybody else, but I wanted those characteristics in my voice...It was one of those things that we just wanted to go all the way with it."

 Rumors were spread that Shadows had lost his ability to scream due to throat surgery needed after Warped Tour 2003.
-However, producer Andrew Murdock put down these rumors by saying: "When I met the band after Sounding the Seventh Trumpet… Matt handed me the CD, and he said to me, 'This record's screaming.
+However, producer Andrew Murdock put down these rumors by saying: "When I met band after Sounding the Seventh Trumpet… Matt handed me the CD, and he said to me, 'This record's screaming.
 The record we want to make is going to be half-screaming and half-singing.
 I don't want to scream anymore… the record after that is going to be all singing.'"